Columbus Crew: Revenue and profitability

-Under Precourt Sports Ventures, Anthony Precourt, and Andy Loughnane, the Crew's goals have shifted from exclusively focusing on season ticket sales to selling out MAPFRE Stadium.
+Under Precourt Sports Ventures, Anthony Precourt, and Andy Loughnane, the Crew's goals had shifted from exclusively focusing on season ticket sales to selling out MAPFRE Stadium.
 In 2014, the club set all-time stadium attendance records for highest overall attendance and most sellouts in one season.
 Loughnane confirmed that the club was trending to increase its season ticket membership by 1,000 members per year and also stated his intent for the club to assimilate into the corporate community and fan culture, adding that he believes this transformation is happening rapidly.
 On March 3, 2015, the Crew announced that they had agreed to a multimillion-dollar stadium naming rights partnership with MAPFRE Insurance, a first for the stadium.
 In 2015, the Crew and EAS Sports Nutrition agreed to a naming rights deal for its training facilities.
 Merchandise sales grew double digits since the previous year, as did food and beverage sales.
 It was also announced that the club gained over 1,000 new season ticket members from the previous year.